Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the company’s stock in a transaction on Monday, May 23rd.
-The shares were sold at an average price of $57.65, for a total value of $1,153,000.00.
-Following the completion of the transaction, the chairman now owns 2,507,511 shares of the company’s stock, valued at approximately $144,558,009.15.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the firm’s stock in a transaction dated Wednesday, May 25th.
+The shares were sold at an average price of $56.57, for a total value of $1,131,400.00.
+Following the completion of the transaction, the chairman now directly owns 2,467,511 shares in the company, valued at $139,587,097.27.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Thomas Peterffy also recently made the following trade(s):